jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-mrdoob/transitions.md

 /**
  * All transitions for the Homepage state.
  * Contains FromTransitions from other states TO Homepage,
- * and a ToTransition to verify arrival at Homepage.
+ * and a IncomingTransition to verify arrival at Homepage.
  */
 @TransitionSet(state = Homepage.class, description = "MrDoob Homepage transitions")
 @Component